Austin Age Discrimination Lawyers

 What should I do if I am being discriminated against in my workplace?

-If you think your employer or coworkers may be treating you unfairly because of your age, you should begin to record the instances of discrimination.
+If you think your employer or coworkers may be treating you unfairly because of your age, you should document this discrimination right away.
 You can do this by filing a formal complaint with the Human Resources department at your workplace.

 Filing complaints will create an important trail of legal documentation should you pursue civil action.
 It may also begin to help create a less hostile environment if your employer is retrained or reprimanded by Human Resources.